 - Whole milk: Or half-and-half or even 2%.

-- Spices: Salt & pepper are a must, but a few extra seasonings like thyme and garlic powder help make this gravy perfect.
+- Spices: Salt & black pepper are a must, but a few extra seasonings like thyme and garlic powder help make this gravy perfect.

-How to make sausage gravy
+How to make Biscuits and Gravy

 - Start by making the homemade biscuits.
 My buttermilk biscuits really only take about 10 minutes to throw together and they are so much better than canned biscuits.
 I usually have them ready to go in less time than that before the oven is even done preheating.